danturu/directwave/README.md

 end
 ```

-Now you can cache files by assigning them to the attribute, they will
+Now you can cache files by assigning them to the attribute,
-automatically be stored when the record is saved.
+they will be stored automatically after the record save.

 ``` ruby
 u = Track.new(:audio_from_key => params[:key])